LeoGuagenti/dijkstra-pathfinder/README.md

-# dijsktra-pathfinder
+# dijkstra-pathfinder
-This project is an implementation of Dijsktra's Pathfinding algorithm.
+This project is an implementation of Dijkstra's Pathfinding algorithm.
 Some examples of valid inputs can be found in `./testcases`

 ### Compiling
 To compile this program run the command: